Membership & Volunteer Opportunities

-You’ll get to join like-minded citizens to help advance Democratic policies in Orange & CT.
-We have fun working together to achieve shared goals!
-It’s an excellent way to volunteer in Orange based on your interests, skills and availability.
+You’ll join like-minded voters to help advance Democratic policies in Orange and Connecticut.
+We enjoy working together to achieve shared goals!
+It’s a great way to volunteer based on your interests, skills and availability.

 What does it take to become a member?

 Members are elected by registered Democrats in Orange via an in-person caucus held in January of EVEN years.
-If you want to join, email Jody Dietch.
-The next membership caucus will be held in January 2022.
+If you want to join, email Polly Demirjian.
+The last membership caucus was held January 4, 2022.
+See Notice of Democratic Caucus.

 What does being a member involve?

 Membership expectations include attending meetings, fundraisers, and working during elections.
-We work hard and have fun while doing so.
 There are several ways to get involved, including:

 Is the committee active aside from election time?

-We’re involved in initiatives throughout the year, and are proud of the ways we’ve helped Orange continue to be a great place to live and raise a family.
-We’re neighbors and friends with Republican, Independent, and unaffiliated voters, and while we don’t always agree on policy choices, we value the role everyone plays.
+We’re involved in initiatives throughout the year and are proud of how we’ve helped Orange be a great place to live and raise a family.
+We’re neighbors and friends with Republican, Independent, and Unaffiliated voters, and while we don’t always agree on policy choices, we value the role everyone plays.

-Are there opportunities to volunteer without becoming a full-fledged member?
+Is it possible to volunteer without becoming a member?

 Yes!
-At election time, there’s lots to do, and there are ways to help throughout the year.
-Ask us.
+At election time there’s lots to do, and there are ways to help throughout the year.
+We welcome your involvement!